The New Day (professional wrestling): History

+WWE (2014–2026)

 Original run and gospel era (2014–2015)

-On the July 21, 2014 episode of Raw, after Big E and Kingston, who had started pairing up in tag team matches earlier the same month, suffered another loss in what had been ongoing losing streaks for both men.
+On the July 21, 2014, episode of Raw, after Big E and Kingston, who had started pairing up in tag team matches earlier the same month, suffered another loss in what had been ongoing losing streaks for both men.
 Woods came down to address the two and declared that they could not "move ahead by kissing babies, shaking hands, and singing and dancing like a puppet", and that it would be their time to "find purpose", and that they "do not ask any longer", but "take".
-The duo then joined Woods and on the following day on Main Event, where he managed Big E and Kingston to a decisive victory over Slater-Gator (Heath Slater and Titus O'Neil).
+The duo then joined Woods and on the following day on Main Event, he managed Big E and Kingston to a decisive victory over Slater-Gator (Heath Slater and Titus O'Neil).
 However, the group disappeared from television soon after due to WWE creative being unconvinced by their gimmick; they continued to make appearances together at house shows in two-on-two tag team matches, regularly switching the two competing members while the third one acted as manager.